Higher THC Potency Not Associated with Elevated Risk of Psychosis-Like Symptoms, New Study Says

 Investigators failed to identify any association between more potent plant cannabis and an increased risk of dependence, depression, or psychosis-like symptoms, after adjusting for confounders.

 They concluded: “This cross-sectional study of 410 people who use cannabis compared presence of cannabis dependence and mental health symptoms in users of high potency cannabis compared to low potency cannabis. … THC concentration in cannabis was not associated with cannabis dependence symptoms.
-We found weak evidence of an association between both high potency cannabis preference and THC concentration with symptoms of depression. … High potency cannabis use, measured as THC concentration in cannabis and high potency cannabis preference, was not associated with increased symptoms of psychosis-like symptoms.”
+We found weak evidence of an association between both high potency cannabis preference and THC concentration with symptoms of depression. … High potency cannabis use, measured as THC concentration in cannabis and high potency cannabis preference, was not associated with increased symptoms of psychosis.”

 Observational trial data published last month in the journal Psychiatry and Clinical Neurosciences also failed to substantiate a link between cannabis consumption and an increased risk of psychosis, even among at-risk subjects.
 Authors of that study concluded, “There was no significant association between any measure of cannabis use at baseline and either transition to psychosis, the persistence of symptoms, or functional outcomes.”